moseschmiedel/slides-parallel-programming-with-rust/README.md

 # Slides on 'Parallel programming with Rust'
-This repository contains the slides for my presentation about parallel programmin with Rust.
+This repository contains the slides for my presentation about parallel programming with Rust.
 I held this presentation as part of an assignment in the 'Technical English' course at HTWK Leipzig.

 ## Usage